Patient Bill of Rights

 - Obtain, upon request, evidence-based practice information for clinical decisions (manufacturer package inserts, published practice guidelines, peer-reviewed journals, etc.) including the level of evidence or consensus for the intervention.

 - Receive verbal explanations for medication substitutions from a pharmacy staff member.

-- Receive verbal and/or written explanations for Medicare or other insurance provider payments, and for the portion of charges that will be the patient’s responsibility to pay.
+- Receive in advance verbal and/or written explanations for Medicare or other insurance provider payments, and for the portion of charges that will be the patient’s responsibility to pay.

 - Receive full explanation of all forms presented for signature agreement prior to services being provided.